tiborpilz/k6-talk/slides.md

   - They can be imported using relative paths
   - They can be used to organize test code
   - They have no impact on the test results

+- Due to the custom runtime, npm modules are not supported
+  - The official recommendation is to use a bundler
+  - Though you might run into compatibility issues

 -->